The Agile Release Train Explained

 SAFe exists to bridge this gap.
 It aims to capture the core value propositions of the agile movement but in a framework that makes practical sense for the enterprise and for large programs.
 With that in mind, let’s look in more detail at how it works.

 The Agile Release Train Generally Corresponds to an Enterprise Program (Agile Release)

 If you’re looking to locate the ART on a map, so to speak, think program-level.

 An ART corresponds to an enterprise program.
-This means that you’re probably going to be talking about something like 50–150+ people.
-And they’ll probably be spread across something like 5–15+ delivery teams, not including program management personnel.
 Of course, programs can be larger than this.
 But if you have a significantly larger program, you’re probably going to want to think about the program having multiple ARTs.

 At the program level, you capture the agile idea of self-organization.
 SAFe describes the ART as a “virtual organization,” which means that it will decide its own organization and collaboration models rather than being subject to the imposition of these by the broader enterprise.

 The teams within the ART generally operate as Scrum teams, within the broader context of the program.

 How do you make an Agile Release Train?

 Core to both SAFe and to the ART is the idea of a value stream*.
 An enterprise program exists to deliver business value to some constituency, and the value stream is the series of actions that the program takes to deliver that value.
 So, setting up the ART means defining the program org structure and processes that put your business value into production.